-Several physical barriers separating North Main Street from neighborhoods to the west-The Moshasuck River, Interstate 95, and the railroad tracks.
+Several physical barriers separate North Main Street from neighborhoods to the west-The Moshasuck River, Interstate 95, and the railroad tracks.

 Move The Barrier

 In many ways the street itself serves as a barrier to the people who live nearby.
 The volume and speed of the passing cars is uncomfortable to be around and feels unsafe.
 The street lacks sufficient crossings for either pedestrians or people driving locally.
 Many of the local streets that connect to North Main Street from the east do not have crosswalks and do not allow left hand turns.
 While there is no physical wall preventing people from crossing, addressing the issues that make North Main Street hard to cross will do much to bring the two sides of the corridor together.

 Make North Main Street Safe To Walk And Bike For People Of All Ages And Abilities.

 Action

 Increase the number of pedestrian crossings along North Main Street.

 Timeframe

 Near term

 Action

 Increase the number of signalized intersections along North Main Street between Branch Avenue and Frost Street.

 Timeframe

 Long term

 Action

 Ensure all crossings are ADA compliant and well maintained.

 Timeframe

 Near term

 Action

 Continue to pursue and implement recommendations from the Great Streets Master Plan, especially those addressing walkability, and network connectivity.

 Timeframe

 Mid term

 Encourage Development And Create Destinations West of North Main Street

 Action

 Balance the intensity of development on both sides of the corridor.

 Timeframe

 Mid term

 Action

-Make sure there are a variety of options for getting to and getting around the corridor.
+Create reasons to cross North Main Street.

 Timeframe Near term